Choosing the International Baccalaureate – Certainty in Uncertain Times

 What are the skills of the future that students need?

-How does the IB provide these 21st century skills?
+How does choosing the International Baccalaureate provide these 21st-century skills?

 What are the attributes of an IB graduate?